Jamie135/Tokenizer/README.md

 3. **Network Stability**: Sepolia is designed to be a stable and reliable testnet, ensuring that you can conduct your testing without interruptions or unexpected behavior.

 4. **Similar to Mainnet**: Sepolia closely mirrors the Ethereum mainnet in terms of functionality and behavior.
 This ensures that your tests are representative of how your application will perform on the mainnet.

+## IDE: Remix

+Remix is a powerful IDE specifically designed for developing smart contracts on the Ethereum blockchain.

+1. **Web-Based and Accessible**: Remix is a web-based IDE, which means you can access it from any browser without the need for installation.
+This makes it highly accessible and convenient for developers.

+2. **Built-In Solidity Compiler**: Remix comes with a built-in Solidity compiler, allowing you to compile your smart contracts directly within the IDE.
+This simplifies the development workflow and ensures that your code is always up-to-date with the latest Solidity versions.

+3. **Real-Time Testing and Deployment**: Remix allows you to test and deploy your smart contracts in real-time.
+You can interact with your contracts using the built-in JavaScript VM, or connect to external testnets like Sepolia or the Ethereum mainnet.